evaera/RoVer/README.md

 - `!RoVer` - Displays a description of RoVer.
 - `!Help` - Displays a list of commands.
 - `!Support` - Posts a link to the official RoVer Discord server
+- `!Invite` - Posts an invite link for RoVer.

 ### User administration
 - `!Update <@user>` - Forcibly update verification status of a user, same as them running `!verify`.
 Requires "Manage Server" or a role named "RoVer Updater".